 Stop And Think

 Before you make a pass at someone in the workplace or say something that you think is risky, even if it is just in jest, stop and think.
 While it may seem self-explanatory, stopping and thinking before you say or do something could save a lot of upset for everyone in your workplace.
 This will also go some way in helping change the atmosphere in the workplace and help others think about their behaviour too.

-If the Harvey Weinstein case has shown us one thing, it is that many people were scared to report the sexual harassment and this resulted in more people becoming victims of his sexual harassment.
 Do not let self-doubt, guilt, fear, isolation or the worry of being penalised stop you from speaking out; as with the Harvey Weinstein case, you could be the first of many to speak out.
 Your company may have a anti bullying and harassment policy which you could read to see how the business can support you in reporting or dealing with any unwanted behaviour.

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.

 How do they do it?
 By “Placing People First”.